Blueprint-Finance/concrete-docs/docs/02-Earn/ct-assets.md

 ### Claiming Pending Rewards

 When users swap ct[assets], any pending rewards tied to their initial ct[asset] position are automatically claimed and transferred to their wallet.
 This ensures users receive the full value of their accrued yield before the swap is executed.

+## Example: How User Balances Increase Over Time

+Imagine the user deposits 1 ETH into a Concrete vault, and the protocol mints 10 ctETH tokens as digital receipt.
+Over time, as the vault generates yield through its strategies the value associated with the user's ctETH increases.

+- On **Day 1**, User’s dashboard shows holdings of 10 ctETH, which represent the initial deposit of 1 ETH.
+- After **90 days**, assuming the vault’s APY is 15%, User’s ctETH tokens would now reflect the accrued yield.
+The dashboard might show that the 10 ctETH is now equivalent to 1.0375 ETH, indicating the growth of user's investment based on the yield accumulated.